Holacracy Raidboxes

 The start of the holocracy: it’s been worth it so far!

 All these reasons have led us to take this radical step.
-Radical because, as managing directors, we have to relinquish our authority in the traditional sense and focus much more on structural and cultural management in order to reduce our "tensions".
+Radical because, as managing directors, we have to relinquish our authority to issue directives in the traditional sense and concentrate much more on structural and cultural management in order to reduce our “tensions”.

 What is it like in your company or your circle of friends?
 Have you experienced the same problems?
 Are you perhaps even a founder yourself and have had good or bad experiences with similar concepts?
 I look forward to exchanging opinions!